 - Depression and anxiety: Mental health conditions may increase your rates, particularly if you've been hospitalized or have had suicide attempts.

-All these conditions are still insurable, but getting coverage is harder.
+You can still get covered with these conditions, but it can be tougher.
 Buying in your 20s helps you lock in coverage before these conditions develop and before they impact your rates or eligibility.

 3. Most Buyers in Their 20s Can Skip Medical Exams